laivwxyz/Even_and_odd_numbers_file_reader/README.md

-# Even and odd numbers file reader (Programming Exercises 1)
+# EVEN AND ODD NUMBERS FILE READERS (Programming Exercises 1)

 This Python program reads a text file named `numbers.txt` that contains 20 integers.
 The program creates two other text files: